Free Business Review

 If any business records have been lost or stolen, you should inform HMRC straight away.
 They may request that you try to recreate the documents, but financial penalties of up to £3,000 can be applied if you fail to produce the required records when requested.

 For more information on which business records to keep, and for how long, our experts at Real Business Rescue can help.
 We have vast experience of dealing with HMRC, and can advise on how to approach the situation should you be unable to produce records when requested.
-Our extensive office network comprises 100+ offices across the UK with a partner-led service offering immediate director advice and support.
+Our extensive nationwide network comprises of offices across the UK with a partner-led service offering immediate director advice and support.

 We provide free confidential advice with absolutely no obligation.